-Interdisciplinary MS with a Major in Dementia and Aging Studies
+Interdisciplinary MS in Dementia and Aging Studies

 (1) The Dementia and Long-Term Care Track is designed for students whose professional goals correspond with the long term care certificate, but who also want cutting-edge knowledge about dementia and a master’s degree to supplement the certificate.
 A student in this track may be interested in certification as a nursing home administrator.
 Dementia and Long-Term Care allies the Long-Term Care certificate with core coursework from the Department of Sociology to provide a social model of care approach to students who want to work in extended living environments when they graduate.

 (2) The Practitioner Track offers a wide variety of elective courses tailored to the interests of those who wish to become dementia and aging specialists.
 They can serve in the workplace and in the community as educators, advocates or consultants, applying an innovative and rights-based understanding of issues such as dementia care, aging in place, and hospice, in order to help improve the lived experiences of families and individuals.